micag2025/Toolkit_Google_ADK/README.md

  `adk create` command is used to create folders and then write to its `agent.py` using the cell magic in the notebook.
 Cell magic uses specific commands to interact with the files in the new agent folder.  `%%writefile FILENAME` has been used to do this.

+## 1.3 Adding a text model

 The next steps is to create an Agent with a unique name, specify the LLM model, and give it basic instructions.
 As with any agent, an LLM is required to start with ADK is model agnostic - meaning you can provide it with any model of your choice like Gemini, Claude, Ollama and even use LiteLLM to bring in other models.
-In this project the `Gemini 2.0 flash` is used.

-## 1.3 Adding a text model
-Text-focused models like `gemini-2.5-flash` are ideal when want optimized text processing.
+In this project the `Gemini 2.0 flash` is used since text-focused models like `gemini-2.5-flash` are ideal when the purpose is to optimize text processing.
 They often provide faster response times.
-Let's create a variant of the agent using a text-optimized model to see how it behaves differently.

 ## 1.4 Adding tools to your agent

 **But here's the problem:** try asking this agent about the latest AI developments, and you'll quickly discover it can only tell you about things that happened before its training cutoff date.
 For an AI news assistant that's supposed to fetch the latest news, that's not particularly helpful.
 Therefore, you need to fix that by providing your agent with **Tools**.
 In Google ADK, the word [“tool”](https://google.github.io/adk-docs/tools/) has two meanings:

 | Term                 | Meaning                                                                   |